On the Tambara Affine Line: Prime Ideals of Tambara Functors

 \begin{definition} The \textit{Nakaoka spectrum} of a Tambara functor $T$ is the topological space $\Spec(T)$ with the Zariski topology defined by letting the closed sets be those of the form $V(I)$ where $I$ runs over all ideals of $T$. \end{definition}

 Just as is the case for commutative rings, the Nakaoka spectrum of a Tambara functor $T$ is always a quasi-compact space\footnote{Definition: a space is \emph{quasi-compact} if every open cover has a finite subcover.
 This is the same as what topologists usually mean by \emph{compact}, while the term ``quasi-compact'' is used more commonly used in algebraic geometry.}.
-This fact follows from the usual argument for the spectrum of a commutative ring, but we include the full proof because proofs from commutative algebra often do not translate to Tambara functors.
+The proof is identical to the proof for commutative rings.